 Greetings Pioneer Elementary Families,

-I am thrilled to welcome back many outstanding staff and to welcome new colleagues to Pioneer:
+I am excited to welcome back many excellent staff members and to welcome new colleagues to Pioneer:

 I firmly believe parents are their child’s first and most important teacher.
 You play a vital role in the education of your child.
 I am eager to work with you in supporting your child in their education.
 I would like you to know that my door is always open to discuss any concerns, questions, or ideas you may have regarding your child’s education.
 In addition, we welcome and invite parents to come in to the school and volunteer or observe.
 We value and appreciate any time you are able to contribute.

 I am excited to be a part of such an exciting time in the Quincy School District and Quincy Community.
 Whether you are a returning Pioneer family or are new to Pioneer, I welcome you to an outstanding learning community where everyone is dedicated to a high standard of excellence.